gr4vy/gr4vy-python/README.md

 ### Publishing

-This project is published to PyPi.
+This project is published on PyPi.

 ## License